huanan1/50.037-Blockchain/README.md

 ### Interaction of SPV clients with miners
 Implemented features:
-- acts as a wallet, and has both a public and private key
+- Acts as a wallet, and has both a public and private key
-- associated key pairs
+- Associate key pairs
-- receive block headers
+- Receive block headers
-  - block headers are obtained from a separate blockchain.
+  - Block headers are obtained from a separate blockchain.
 See `spv_blockchain.py`
-- receive and verify transactions
+- Receive and verify transactions
-- send transactions
+- Send transactions

 ### Ledger
 Implemented features: